-government that has the licence to bring All public sector organisations face the challenge of striking a balance between centralised scale and localised operations. might appear to reduce overall costs, but might also struggle to address specific measures. needs and lack local context in various local communities, thereby achieving worse the measures to be regarded as legitimate Long-term planning and strategic thinking outcomes.
+All public sector organisations face the challenge of striking a balance between centralised scale and localised operations.
+Economies of scale from centralisation might appear to reduce overall costs, but might also struggle to address specific needs and lack local context in various local communities, thereby achieving worse outcomes.
 Conversely, a highly localised approach could be costly due to duplicated efforts and lack of resource sharing and creates inconsistency of service.

-productivity through four mechanisms: tailoring to local needs; innovative also being able to deploy resources to dynamism as each unit can conduct experiments; easier collaboration with the Forecasting and scenario planning local private sector; and the development of local civic participation.
+Overall, devolution can improve productivity through four mechanisms: tailoring to local needs; innovative dynamism as each unit can conduct experiments; easier collaboration with the local private sector; and the development of local civic participation.